 “As a company soliciting for sales (on Facebook), there should be no concerns,” said one business owner.

-For secure social media business marketing in San Diego, call Caldiatech.
+For secure social media business marketing in Boise, call Caldiatech.

 We’ll continue to monitor the (seemingly) ongoing Facebook saga, and report here about how it affects your business.
 Because social media and internet marketing are what we do, our mission is to help businesses – large and small – expand their sales, but to do it in a safe and secure method.